ml2325/graduation_project_2/README.md

 2. **Data Merging**: Data from different sheets is merged into a single DataFrame for comprehensive analysis.
 3. **Data Cleaning**: Missing values are handled, and unnecessary rows are dropped.
 4. **Visualization**: Visualizations are created to analyze customer distribution by city and gender.
+5. **Customer Segmentation:**:Supervised learning is used to segment customers into clusters based on gender, city, and transaction status.

 ---